BayCEER/python-bayeosdevice/README.md

 # BayEOS Python Device UI Module
-Web interface based on an observable Python dictionary
+Device web interface based on an observable Python dictionary

 ## Background
-This module allows you to create a basic web interface in just a few lines of code.
+This module allows you to create a basic device web interface in just a few lines of code.
 We developed it for our customers to check the state of a device and configure some main settings like switching a heating on and off or definining a target value like CO2 concentration.

 The module implements a typical model-view-controller pattern (MVC):
-- Model: Observable ItemDictionary to hold device state
+- Model: Observable [ItemDictionary](bayeosdevice/item.py) to hold device state
 - View: Dynamic generated web page for device values and settings
 - Controller: Asynchronous WebSocket event transport to push model change events to registered clients